Unboxed-Software/solana-course/content/intro-to-onchain.md

 ## There are multiple ways to build onchain, but we recommend Anchor

-You currently have two options for on-chain program development:
+You currently have two options for onchain program development:

- - We recommend new on-chain programmers [start with Anchor](./intro-to-anchor).
+ - We recommend new onchain programmers [start with Anchor](./intro-to-anchor).
 Anchor's defaults make it easy to create safe programs.
- - This course also covers [native on-chain program development](./hello-world-program).
+ - This course also covers [native onchain program development](./hello-world-program).

 Whichever way you pick, Solana Foundation maintains [examples in both languages](https://github.com/solana-developers/program-examples), and [Solana Stack Exchange](https://solana.stackexchange.com/) is there to help.